 - Amla for Hair growth: Vitamin C present in the amla help in maintaining the growth of hairs, prevents the scalp from dandruff, and other infections.
 It retards premature graying, and supports the strength of the hair follicles, make it smooth, shiny, and thicker.

 - Amla churna: A person can mix 1/4 to 1/2 teaspoon into lukewarm water once or twice daily.

-- Chyawanprasha: Another way to take Amla is through Chyawanprasha, which is an ayurvedic herbal jam made from a base of high abundance of Amla combined with honey, ghee, sesame oil, berries, and spices.
+- Chyawanprasha: Another way to take Amla is through Chyawanprasha, which is an ayurvedic herbal jam made from a base of a high abundance of Amla combined with honey, ghee, sesame oil, berries, and spices.
 A person can take 1 to 2 teaspoons, once or twice daily.

 - Triphala churna: Amla fruit is also one of three ingredients in Triphala, which is one of Ayurveda’s most popular herbs.
-A typical recommended dose is 500 to 1,000 milligrams, twice daily, or depends upon person conditions.
+A typical recommended dose is 500 to 1,000 milligrams, twice daily, or depends upon person the conditions.

 - Amalaki churna